-$\langle\!\langle$ Intel(R) RST 14 .6.0.2285 RAID Driver RAID Volu Volume1, IMES: RAID5(
+$\langle\!\langle$ Intel(R) RST 1 4.6.0.228 5 RAID Driver RAID Volu

-If your array will be your boot drive, the operating system will normally detect the array and see it as a single drive (this is expected), or it may detect it as a RAID array; either way, the OS installation will show the size of the array - not a single drive - and allow you to install the OS to the array without any further steps.
+If your array will be your boot drive, the operating system will normally detect the array and see it as a single drive (this is expected), it MAY detect it as a RAID array; either way, the OS installation will show the size of the array, not a single drive, and allow you to install the OS to the array without any further steps.
 However, depending on the OS version, you may need to install RAID drivers for the RAID array to be detected.

 If this is meant to be a secondary array, your next step is to partition and format the array within Windows.
-Please see Page 86 for setup in Windows 10.
+Please see Page 85 for setup in Windows 10.

 Repairing an array within UEFI